onekilo79/protractor-astrolabe-example/README.md

 ###What the project tests
 There is a simple js jasmine test (search.spec.js) validating:

-1. we can open a html page at an expected url
+1. we can open a html page at an expected url.
 1. see there is an input box on a page.
 1. input text upon that input box.
 1. see the text we imputed in the expected input box.
+1. test to see that we have a reapeated "Awsome Thing" on the page.
+1. Tests that there is expected text of a single "Awsome thing".
+This "Awsome Thing" is represented on the page via a astrolabe module.
+All parts that make up an "Awsome Thing" are handled via the module awsome-thing-module.js

 #Projects used in this example